tc-lang/trenchcoat/writeups/bound-method.md

 bounds when required.

-Also, if bounds are stored as a single expression like the proposition (one where `0 ≤ expr ⇔ requirement`) then a substitution only needs to be made in to one expression per requirement.
+Also, if bounds are stored as a single expression like the proposition (one where `0 ≤ expr ⇔ requirement`) then a substitution only needs to be made into one expression per requirement.

 ## Current Method